Sununu warns pandemic could be worse than last winter

 CONCORD – Gov. Chris Sununu said he is going to resume weekly updates on COVID-19 as the viral surge expected in fall and winter is here.

-“This winter could be tough,” Sununu warned Wednesday at a press conference, saying he expects the pandemic might be worse than last winter.
+“This winter could be tough,” Sununu warned, saying he expects the pandemic might be worse than last winter.

-The state Department of Health and Human Services announced 11 additional COVID-19 deaths on Tuesday and Wednesday.

 Also, with the “big step” coming forward to possibly vaccinate kids age 5-11 in the next few weeks, the state has ordered 15,000 vaccines to be ready to be put in arms the moment the FDA approves them.